 Our online account system and mobile app make it easy for customers see detailed reporting and manage work orders.

 We don’t do answering machines—our trained professionals are available 24/7 to answer your call and offer solutions.

 Need Emergency Service?Call 800-499-1682

 A septic system isn’t the most pleasant of topics, and it’s likely not one that you love talking about with your friends and family.
 The last thing you want to happen is for it to back up at your Super Bowl party, and instead of talking about who won the game, everyone is talking about where not to go for the game next year.

 By now, you probably know we are talking about a septic system and what could happen when your system fails, it can be an embarrassing disaster.
 That’s why we at Wind River Environmental have put together the complete guide to your septic system to help you keep your system healthy, stop issues before they happen, and of course, keep things flowing.
-Everything from septic system pumping and the depths of your septic tank to a leach field and how to care for it.
+Everything from septic system pumping or repairs and the depths of your septic tank to a leach field and how to care for it.
 If you have a septic system on your property and have septic questions about how it works (or you are just really into onsite wastewater systems like we are), read on to learn some septic system basics!

 Prevalent in the Northeast and South, a septic system is an alternative to a residential home being on public sewer.
 A septic system is an onsite wastewater treatment system.
 The EPA estimates that more than one in five households in the U.S. have onsite systems to treat wastewater.
 Commercial businesses can also have private septic systems if a public sewer is not available in that area.

 A septic system consists of different materials that range from concrete to fiberglass, a septic system traps the solid waste in the tank and allows the liquid to make its way out to the leaching fields where it will filter out into the groundwater over time.